Position

 How much does a Art Teacher make?

 Art teachers play a vital role in shaping young minds.
-They inspire creativity and help students express themselves through art.
-The average yearly salary for an art teacher is $57,919.
-This means that, on average, art teachers earn a respectable income.
-It's a rewarding career for those who love art and teaching.
+They inspire creativity and help students express themselves through various forms of art.
+The average yearly salary for an art teacher is $57,989.
+This figure can vary based on several factors, including experience, location, and the type of institution.

 View Art Teacher jobs nearby